prof-rossetti/intro-to-python/exercises/run-the-app/README.md

 ## Prerequisites

-  1. Complete the [Hello World (Local) Exercise](/exercises/hello-world/version-control.md) or [Hello World (Version Control) Exercise](/exercises/hello-world/version-control.md), as instructed by the professor.
+  1. Complete the [Hello World Exercise](/exercises/hello-world/local.md) and/or [Hello World (w/ Version Control) Exercise](/exercises/hello-world/version-control.md), as instructed.
 The goal is to have familiarity with local dev tools like the command line, a text editor, and a Git utility like GitHub Desktop.
-  2. Read up about [Environment Variables](/notes/environment-variables/README.md) generally, focusing on their benefits.
-Don't worry about the sections describing how to set and get them - we will put that into practice in this exercise.
+  2. Read about [Environment Variables](/notes/environment-variables/README.md) to get a general sense of what they're about.

 ## Instructions